vamsiGone/CleanArchitecture/README.md

 # CleanArchitecture

 This README is a concise onboarding guide for the `CleanArchitecture` solution you uploaded.
-It contains build/run instructions, environment variables, quick troubleshooting notes, and a small visual architecture diagram (Mermaid).
+It contains build/run instructions, environment variables, quick troubleshooting notes, and a small visual architecture diagram.

 ---